-- Oil volume The effects of higher or lower fork oil capacity are only felt during the final 3.9 in (100 mm) of fork travel. - Compression damping Turning the compression damping adjuster (1) adjusts how quickly the fork compresses. - Rebound damping Turning the rebound damping adjuster (2) adjusts how quickly the fork extends. - Fork springs Optional springs are available in softer and stiffer types than the standard rate. (page 158)
+- Oil volume The effects of higher or lower fork oil level are only felt during the final 100 mm (3.9 in) of fork travel. - Compression damping Turning the compression damping screw adjusts how quickly the fork compresses. - Rebound damping Turning the rebound damping screw adjusts how quickly the fork extends. - Fork springs Optional springs are available in softer and stiffer types than the standard rate. (page 161)

 The inverted fork on your CRF features sealed damper cartridges with dual (separate air and oil) chambers to prevent aeration.
-The design also isolates the oil in each fork/damper, which may contain air bubbles and/or metal particles, from the sealed cartridge to provide more consistent damping.
+The design also isolates the oil in each fork tube/slider, which may contain air bubbles and/or metal particles, from the sealed cartridge to provide more consistent damping.

-(1) compression damping adjuster(2) rebound damping adjuster
+- (1) compression damping adjuster - (2) rebound damping adjuster